 My anxiety started quite “by accident,” but ironically it did coincide with working from home.

 Prior to 2010 I worked for myself, but as an IT consultant.
 This involved going all over London and beyond fixing computers and networks.
 I was permanently “client-facing” – and in a pretty intense way – spending most of every day talking to people, coaching them on computer stuff, and attending meetings.
 I was also zooming between sites on packed public transport.
-All in all, I lived a life that would send a shudder down the back of anyone searching for jobs for people with social anxiety!
+All in all, I lived a life that would send a shudder down the back of anyone searching for jobs for people with anxiety!

 But the thing was, I didn’t have “proper” anxiety then.
 I’ve always been a bit neurotic and prone to worry, and in many ways that made me a very good IT consultant.
 Add in the OCD and my attention to detail was absolutely on point!
 But while I didn’t have anxiety then, I did have bouts of horrible depression and often felt burned-out.